MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/Detailed Script Explanations/Import Script Explained.md

 * `qiime demux summarize`: This command generates summary statistics and visualizations for the demultiplexed data.
 * `--i-data demux-paired-end.qza`: This specifies the input file, which is the imported data from the previous step.
 * `--o-visualization demux-paired-end.qzv`: This specifies the output file for the summary visualization in Qiime2 visualization format (.qzv).
+### General Comments
+As mentioned in the README it is crucial that the `demux-paired-end.qzv` is taken off the cluster and viewed in Qiime2 View to properly set the trimming parameter in the next step.
+If this step causes errors check the directory containing the samples as well as the input format of your samples.